Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Bureau of Labor Statistics Data, Updated 2026

 The average American worker earns $63,000 per year.
 But like most averages, that number hides more than it reveals.
-The median salary is $56,000 — and your age, education, industry, and gender all shift that number dramatically.
+The median salary is $56,000 — and your age, education, industry, state, and gender all shift that number dramatically.
+Here is what the data actually says.

-Source: Bureau of Labor Statistics, Current Population Survey & Occupational Employment Statistics (2024-2025 data, projected to 2026)
+Sources: Bureau of Labor Statistics, Current Population Survey & Occupational Employment Statistics (2024 data, projected to 2026 with ~3.5% wage growth)

 Salary by Age Group

-Average vs. median annual salary for full-time U.S. workers.
+Average, median, 75th percentile, and 90th percentile annual salary for full-time U.S. workers.
 The gap between average and median tells you how much top earners skew each age group.
+The 75th and 90th percentile numbers show you what "doing well" and "doing great" actually look like.

 Peak earning years for most Americans